Accessibility Links

 My Availability

-I'm available for babysitting and ad hoc childcare, as well as on a lookout for a long-term role (not full time).
+I'm available for babysitting and ad hoc childcare, as well as for a long-term role (not full-time).

-However, became of sustainability, I'm not looking for afterschool or wrap around childcare jobs.
+However, became of sustainability concerns, I'm not looking for after-school or wrap-around childcare jobs.

 Mon